digdilem/taskpony/README.md

 # Installation

 Taskpony is intended to be easy to install and maintain.
-We document two ways to install it, using Docker or as a standalone Linux systemd service.
+We document two ways to install it, using [Docker Compose](#docker-compose), [Docker](#docker) or as a standalone Linux [systemd service](#linux-service)

-# Requirements

-Taskpony needs very little to run.
-* Disk space: The first release docker image is around 500Mb, but installing as systemd will need a lot less, around 200kb including the initial database.
-Obviously, more tasks = more disk space used by the database, but even so, it's KBs, not MBs unless you really have a lot to do!
-* Memory: Around 30MB (systemd or docker)
-* CPU: Almost any CPU will be fast enough.
-* Clients: Browsers will typically use around 2-3MB of memory to load and display Taskpony.

-## Limits
+## Docker Compose [Recommended]

-Taskpony has no artificial limits beyond those of the technologies, mostly SQLite.
-These are theoretically;

-- Tasks and Lists - a maximum of 9.22 quintillian of each.
-- Text for each task or list's title or description can be up to a billion characters each.
-(Truncated in tables, but not everywhere.
-It's hoped users will be sane.)
-- A total database size of 281 terabytes.
-(Subject to file system limits)

-In reality, disk i/o performance is likely to be the limiting factor long before the above is reached.
+There is an example `docker-compose.yml` file in the repository which should work for most situations.

+Copy this to your chosen directory, inspect and adjust as desired, and run: `docker compose up -d`

+On completion, Taskpony should be available on http://localhost:5000

+The default version mounts a persistant volume in `./data` where the Sqlite database `taskpony.db` will be created automatically.

+### Troubleshooting Docker Compose

+1. View output logs with `docker compose logs` from the directory the `docker-compose.yml` file is in.

 ## Docker